0rAX0/GNOME-Firefox/README.md

-# GNOME 3 Adwaita theme for Firefox with better looking icons.
+# GNOME 3 theme for Firefox, with better integration.
 ---

 ###Forked from :